sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 This monster, however, you *did* know - if only through osmosis.

 She gave a little squeak as she noticed you already looking at her, adjusting the glasses over her yellow snout so her vision was clear.
+She looked up into your eyes... and flinched back.
+"Ah!
+Oh, I-I'm so sorry!
+Um, your eyes are... striking."

+"Are they...?"
+You furrowed a brow.
+"I... haven't seen them yet."

+"Ah..."
 After a deep breath, she walked over to you, her claws clicking against the tiled floor.
 She looked quite tired, and you couldn't help but wonder whether it was dark here because it was late at night, or you (and evidently everyone else here) were underground...
 You wondered separately, whether she was overworked at the same time...

 You prepared to listen carefully to what Alphys, the Underground's Royal Scientist, had to tell you.

-"G-good evening," the lizard greeted with a nervous smile.
+"W-well in any case, g-good evening," the lizard greeted with a nervous smile.
 "It's good t-to see you finally awake.
 Welcome to the Lab, you can c-call me Dr. Alphys."
 She consulted the clipboard she had been holding to her side.
 "Um, a monster by the name of Jevil has deposited you in my care a few days ago after you both arrived from, he said another world...?
 Uh, b-but th-that's not important right now!
 I-it uhm, just means you'll need an introduction to the Underground!
 A-anyway, from my understanding you've been through a lot?"

 ...Okay, so Jevil had just so happened to discover the Undertale universe (or *an* Undertale universe?
 Who knew what bullshit you were dealing with now), and had dropped you off here of all places where he went to do... something?
 You nodded.
 "Yeah... that's right.
 Considering the last memory i remember after such a long, erm sleep was..."
 You wracked your brain.
 "Uh... getting stabbed."